farmera/sare_grant/study_results_balloons.md

 distance, i.e. the distance between pixel centers measured on the ground.
 Since a key advantage of a kite or balloon (or drone) is the ability to fly closer to the ground we made an effort to understand the contribution of an improved GSD in our results.

-Why should the resolutions of satellite imagery be relevant when this section concerns the results obtained for balloons and kites?
-In part because satellites, airplanes, etc. have traditionally been the only available solution to a sugarcane farmer.
+The available resolution of satellite imagery is relevant here.
+Satellite and airplane generated aerial imagery has traditionally been the only available solution to a sugarcane farmer.
 In addition, these methods demonstrate why other lower-cost method are desirable.

 ![](img/pixel-sizes.png)
 ###### Figure 5.
 Relative pixel dimension depending on satellite image source provider.